aakloc/aakloc/README.md

 ### Hi there 👋
+I’m currently working on getting my law and business degree

 <!--
 **aakloc/aakloc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.